ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/programming/recommended target="_blank" rel="noopener noreferrer">Programming</a></h1>
 <h3>1.
-Is Today’s OOP Aligned with Alan Kay’s Original Concept? - <a href="https://medium.com/gitconnected/is-todays-oop-aligned-with-alan-kay-s-original-concept-163aa20309f3" target="_blank" rel="noopener noreferrer">link</a></h3>
+Rust adventure to develop a Game Boy emulator — Part 1: Memory - <a href="https://medium.com/@wolferxy/rust-adventure-to-develop-a-game-boy-emulator-part-1-memory-3ea6e29c254c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ruchira Madhushan Rajapaksha`**
+✍️ **posted by `WolfieXY`**

-<blockquote>Why do languages like C# and Java fall short of Alan Kay’s original Object-Oriented Vision?</blockquote>
+<blockquote>After an intro we ready to start with some Rust basics and a simple version of Game Boy memory structure.</blockquote>

 <h3>2.
-DeepMind’s AlphaProteo: Revolutionizing Protein Design with Machine Learning - <a href="https://medium.com/gitconnected/deepminds-alphaproteo-revolutionizing-protein-design-with-machine-learning-6ace4e725350" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Single Responsibility Saga: One Job, One Focus - <a href="https://medium.com/womenintechnology/the-single-responsibility-saga-one-job-one-focus-b7cc93a59fcb" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Salvatore Raieli`**
+✍️ **posted by `Alina Kovtun`**

-<blockquote>Harnessing AI to Create High-Affinity Protein Binders in a Single Step</blockquote>
+<blockquote>The programming world is still wild, unpredictable, and full of strange concepts.
+Whenever you think you’ve got it all figured out, some…</blockquote>

 <h3>3.
 Interview: How to Check Whether a Username Exists Among One Billion Users? - <a href="https://medium.com/javarevisited/interview-how-to-check-whether-a-username-exists-among-one-billion-users-ffa0d0522998" target="_blank" rel="noopener noreferrer">link</a></h3>